JacobEdelman/lark/README.md

 ______
 0.3.3: The prototyped version.

+__Name: Note that Lark does share a name with another, obscure [Lark](https://github.com/munificent/lark) that was last updated when I was 11.
+This Lark has no relationship whatsoever with the other Lark except, by chance, sharing a name. __

 ## Vision
 Lark aims to be a language where syntax is fully mutable and all functions are defined simply as syntax mutations.
-This is similar to macros, but more powerful as a set of transformations (functions except with arbitrary syntax) is seen as a form of context-free grammar, and an algorithm similar to Earley parsing is used to parse the program.
+This is similar to macros, but more powerful as a set of transformations (functions except with arbitrary syntax) is seen as a form of context-free grammar, and an algorithm similar to CYK parsing is used to parse the program.
 This is augmented by automatically handling interdependencies regardless of the order transformations are given in.

 ## Status
 Lark is in very heavy development.
 As of now Lark can function fully and may be